 No. In the event that your tenant’s property is damaged or stolen, your landlord insurance will not cover the loss.
 For your tenant’s personal belongings to be protected, they’ll need to have their own renters insurance.
 A renters insurance policy will not only protect their property, it will also provide liability coverage in the event that your tenant is sued for damages due to their carelessness with your property.
 If your tenants have renters insurance will, your own insurance premium is less likely to increase.

 Our recommendation is that yes, you should make sure your protected with landlord insurance.
-Not only will it provide you with coverage for if something goes wrong, it’ll also give you a greater peace of mind.
-The upfront insurance cost may seem like a business burden now, but in the long term your landlord insurance will be able to save you from financial loss.
+Not only will it provide you with coverage for if something goes wrong, it’ll also give you greater peace of mind.
+The upfront insurance cost may seem like a business burden now, but in the long term, your landlord insurance will be able to save you from financial loss.